Website Feedback – Report a bug

 Planned burn notification

-• There are currently no plan burn notifications.
+There are currently no planned burn notifications.

-2024 Proposed planned burn list
+2025 Proposed planned burn list

 Using the planned burn area map

 Click ‘OK’, zoom in to an area of interest.
 Red polygons are proposed planned burns and will show the year when zoomed in.
 Previous or completed burns appear on the map also, they are dark polygons with a white outline and are labelled with a year.
 Click on a polygon to show details of the burn site.
 A table view is available using the layer icon.
-To view a table of planned burns in the map:

-Completed burns 2023
+Completed burns 2024

 Fire and ecological management